cla91/blog-preview-card-main/README.md

 ### What I learned

-I aimed for a clear and meaningful HTML structure using tags like <article>, <header>, <section>, <footer>, and <time>.
-I also ensured the <h2> was semantically correct while also functioning as a clickable link.
+I aimed for a clear and meaningful HTML structure using tags like article, header, section, footer, and time.
+I also ensured the h2 was semantically correct while also functioning as a clickable link.

 ### Continued development